-If the application needs to support the coexistence of multiple flows of datagrams, one recommended pattern is to use a variablelength integer at the beginning of the Datagram Data field.
+If the application needs to support the coexistence of multiple flows of datagrams, one recommended pattern is to use a variable-length integer at the beginning of the Datagram Data field.
+This is a simple approach that allows a large number of flows to be encoded using minimal space.